SkylineCommunications/dataminer-docs/connector-help/connector_help/Sencore_MRD_5800.md

 This connector uses **SNMP** to retrieve data about the inputs and outputs of the device.

 The connector is very similar to the **Sencore MRD 4400**.
-In fact, the layout of both drivers is almost identical.
+In fact, the layout of both connectors is almost identical.

 It is also possible to **download** a profile to a local file and to **upload** a profile.